pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 # Presence API for Ruby SDK

-Presence tracks who is online, channel occupancy, subscriptions, and per-user presence state.
-See Presence overview for concepts and events.

-All methods require the Presence add-on to be enabled for your key in the Admin Portal.
+Presence tracks online/offline users, occupancy, channel subscriptions, and presence state.
+Requires Presence to be enabled for your key in the Admin Portal.
+See Presence overview and Presence Events for more details.

 ## Here now

+Requires Presence

-Returns the current state of a channel: list of UUIDs subscribed and total occupancy.
+Returns current channel state: list of subscribed UUIDs and total occupancy.
+Cache: 3 seconds.

-Cache: 3-second response cache time.

 ### Method(s)